StreakyCobra/fabiendubosson.com/content/blog/fixing-my-linux-webcam-to-look-alive-in-meetings/index.md

 </figure>

 Let me know you have any suggestions to improve my appearance.
 And no, shaving the beard is not an option 😜

+{{< callout type="info" >}}
+  **Update 2025-08-15**: A colleague pointed out that automatic white balance is often unreliable in wooden environments, such as mountain cabins, which was my setting when writing this article.
+The automatic white balance works much better in typical home or office settings.
+That said, the solutions described above remain useful when working in wooden spaces.
+{{< /callout >}}